dreamcatcher-tech/dreamcatcher-tech/website/blog/2024-10-15-napp-package-format.md

 The gateway being a json interface allows mocking and switching of the gateway dependency, so a napp execution can be moved between hosters, and between gateway providers, and still be assured of correct functionality.

+## The purpose of Artifact

+Whilst napp packages are readily runnable in many environments, a special opportunity presents in making a json function system bus to manage the function invocations.

+Because the functions are inert pieces of structured text, they lend well to immutability.
+Artifact then, is simply an execution environment for napps, where the message passing is represented in git commits, threads are represented in branches, and files are snapshotted as the git tree in each commit.

+Artifact then, is the execution environment of napps.
+It consists of an execution environment, a persistence layer, and a system bus for passing json function objects around.

+It takes conventional computers and combines them together to present a reliable execution environment for napps.
+Without the napp format, the reliable execution property would be difficult to provide.

 ## Use Cases and Applications